theThought-Leader of Product Development

 Dr. David M. Anderson, P.E., CMC, fASME

-Dr. Anderson is a California-based management consultant who specializes in leading-edge classes, workshops, and consulting on Design for Manufacturability, Concurrent Engineering, Designing product families for Lean Production, Mass Customization, and Build-to-Order.
+Dr. Anderson is a California-based management consultant who specializes in thought-leader classes, workshops, , strategies. and consulting advice on Design for Manufacturability, Concurrent Engineering, Designing product families for Lean Production, Mass Customization, and Build-to-Order.

 New, unique methodologies

-He has developed unique methodologies for getting new products out there fast: Commercialization that ensures that already proven technologies are manufacturable enough for fast ramps to stable production and rapid growth.
+He has developed the most effective methodologies for getting new products out there fast including Commercialization that ensures that already proven technologies are manufacturable enough for fast ramps to stable production .

 Scalability without shortages has just been published to meet urgent demands at any quantity and also rapid growth that ensure that the operations have been concurrently engineered to quickly scale up production and the selected parts and materials will be readily available for any growth scenario.

 His new 2020 DFM book presents these never-before-publsihed methodologies:

 The most important applications of this, these methodologies will be rapid world-wide phase-in of renewable energy.

 First see the page Half-Cost

 Solar page to show how to save the cost of new Concentrated Solar